survivejs/webpack-book/manuscript/appendices/03_hmr_with_react.md

 };
 ```

-Babel will now receive the target we pass to webpack allowing us to fix the behavior.
+Babel will now receive the target you pass to webpack allowing us to fix the behavior.
 Tweak Babel setup, so it matches the fields below.
 The key part is in pushing `react-hot-loader/patch` below `env`:

 **.babelrc**